 - Obtaining a defense verdict in a complicated jury trial involving claims of discrimination and retaliation by a current employee.

-- Successfully getting all of the plaintiff’s claims of discrimination dismissed on summary judgment in a denial of tenure case at a higher education institution in Boston.
+- Successful in getting all of the plaintiff’s claims of discrimination dismissed upon summary judgment in a denial of tenure case at a higher education institution in Boston.

 - Obtaining a very successful resolution of a complicated claim involving a faculty member accused of sexual harassment by former students.

-- Successfully arguing before the First Circuit Court of Appeals in an age discrimination claim involving a former retail store manager, obtaining a decision affirming the full dismissal of the case by the United States District Court.
+- Successfully arguing before the First Circuit Court of Appeals in an age discrimination claim involving a former store manager, obtaining a decision affirming the full dismissal of the case by the Federal District Court.